PrincetonUniversity/MosaicSim/README.md

 Here is an example:

-./sim -n 2 default ../workloads/shoc/triad/ out_of_order ../workloads/shoc/triad in_order
+./sim -n 2 default ../workloads/shoc/triad/ out_of_order_medium ../workloads/shoc/triad in_order

 Note:
 The config files are in pythia/sim/config.
 The command line arguments ommit their extensions.